repetitioestmaterstudiorum/trees-vs-nns/README.md

 # trees-vs-nns

-Inspired by the paper "Why do tree-based models still outperform deep learning on tabular data?" (https://arxiv.org/abs/2207.08815), this is an attempt to beat a previously built NN's accuracy of 67% in predicting product ratings of an online store.
-The NN that I previously built was an NLP course project.
+Inspired by the paper "Why do tree-based models still outperform deep learning on tabular data?" (https://arxiv.org/abs/2207.08815), this is an attempt to beat a previously built NN's accuracy of 67% in predicting product ratings of an online store (referring to an NN I built during a course at university).

 ## Data